GP Basic: History

 The group was composed of six girls under Jacyhan International.
 The girls made their debut with their song "Game" in August 2010.
 The group's average age during their debut was 13.5 years old, causing controversy.

 In November 2010, the youngest member, Janey, was prohibited from performing on music shows due to new regulations regarding age.

 In 2011, GP Basic made their comeback on various music programs with the single "Jelly Pop".
-Their new song consist of a very interesting concept regarding the color of their hair, which were all dyed blonde.
-The youngest member, Janey, garnered much interest due to her exceptional confidence, rapping and dancing skills on stage despite her young age.

 In 2013, it was announced that Janey would be joining D-Unit as a guest member.
 However the group sat down for an interview with Star N News, where Janey stated that GP Basic has not disbanded and she is still a member of the group.
 She explained: "I take charge of rap, energy, and prettiness in the team.
 In the past, I've always wanted to try being with D-Unit unnis and I'm glad that I actually had the chance in their anticipated comeback." and "Although I joined D-Unit, GP Basic is not disbanding.
 I fit in D-Unit's current album concept so I joined as a guest member."
 She was recommended by Block B's Zico into D-Unit then returned to GP Basic in July 2013.

 On January 1, 2014, the group's official Facebook photo was changed to announce their comeback in February 2014.
 The group made a comeback on February 6, 2014, with "Pika Burnjuck".
 Their comeback was made with only five members - as Leah had left the group.

 In early 2015, GP Basic began promotions in China without Janey.
 These promotions continued until the summer but without Trinity or Janey.
 Zion, Amet, and Mui performed as GP Super.
 They have not released a new single yet, but performed cover songs as well as Pika-Burnjuck on a few Chinese music programs.